Graphs with all holes the same length: Border construction

 The graph $J'$ does not contain $\mathcal{P}_4$ or $\mathcal{C}_4$, by \ref{fourpaths} and the definition of a border, so by \ref{laminar}, there is an arborescence $T$ such that $J'=\up{T}$.
 Thus, $V(T)=V(J')$, and for every two vertices in $V(T)$, they are $J'$-adjacent if and only if they are joined by a directed path of $T$.

-Here is a useful observation (the proof is clear, since every vertex has indegree at most one): \begin{thm} If $P,Q$ are directed paths of $T$, and the last vertex of $P$ belongs to $V(Q)$, then $P\cup Q$ is a directed path of $T$. \end{thm}
+Here is a useful observation (the proof is clear, since every vertex has indegree at most one): \begin{thm} If $P,Q$ are directed paths of an arborescence $T$, and the last vertex of $P$ belongs to $V(Q)$, then $P\cup Q$ is a directed path of $T$. \end{thm}

-\begin{thm} $L(T)\subseteq V(A)$. \end{thm} \Proof Suppose that $v\in L(T)\setminus V(A)$.
+\begin{thm} Let $T$ be an arborescence with $J'=\up{T}$.
+Then $L(T)\subseteq V(A)$. \end{thm} \Proof Suppose that $v\in L(T)\setminus V(A)$.
 From the definition of a border, there are $x,y\in V(A)$, not $J'$-adjacent to each other, and $J'$-adjacent to $v$.
 Consequently $x,y\in V(T)$, and each of them is joined to $v$ by a directed path of $T$ (since $v$ has zero outdegree in $T$), say $P$ and $Q$ respectively.
 By \ref{twopaths}, $P\cup Q$ is a directed path, and so $x,y$ are adjacent in $\up{T}$, a contradiction.
 This proves \ref{leaves}.~\bbox